hbc/NGS_Data_Analysis_Course/sessionIV/lessons/06_biological_databases_Ensembl.md

 **All supported species have comprehensive, evidence-based gene annotations.** The "Gencode gene set" is used to create the Ensembl annotations and is made up of:

 - Ensembl (automatically) annotated genes (using mRNA and protein sequences from UniProtKB and NCBI RefSeq)
-- Havana (manually) annotated genes
+- Havana (manually) annotated genes (human, mouse, zebrafish, rat and pig)
 - Ensembl/Havana merges: transcripts that were identically annotated by both (reviewed annotations)

 Gencode is the default gene set used by ENCODE, 1000 genomes and other major projects.